thommcgrath/Beacon/docs/sentinel/scripts/events/dinoClaimed.markdown

 properties:
   - key: dinoId
     type: String
-    notes: The Sentinel UUID of the dino that was claimed
+    notes: The Sentinel UUID of the dino that was claimed.
   - key: tribeId
     type: String
-    notes: The Sentinel UUID of the tribe that claimed the dino
+    notes: The Sentinel UUID of the tribe that claimed the dino.
   - key: dinoName
     type: String
     notes: The name of the dino that was claimed.
 May be empty.